ros2/design/articles/intraprocess_communication.md

 This means that the middleware is not able to store old messages for eventual late-joiners.

 The solution to this issue consists in always publishing both intra and inter-process when a `Publisher` has `transient local` durability.
+For this reason, when `transient local` is enabled, the `do_intra_process_publish(...)` function will always process a shared pointer.
+This allows us to add the logic for storing the published messages into the buffers only in one of the two `do_intra_process_publish(...)` cases and also it allows to use buffers that have only to store shared pointers.

 ### Number of message copies